 Please advise Postgraduate Study Rules.

 The grading system is numerical, from 0 to 10 with increments of ½.
 The minimum passing grade is 5.
-The final grade of a graduate student is calculated as the grade point average of all courses passed by the student.In a postgraduate programme of study, courses can be graded as Success/Failure.
-These courses do not count towards the student’s GPA, and may not exceed 25% of the programme’s ECTS, with the exception of the dissertation units.
+The final grade of a graduate student is calculated as the grade point average of all courses passed by the student.In the Postgraduate Programmes of study, courses can be graded as Success/Failure.
+These courses do not count towards the student’s GPA, and may not exceed 25% of the Programme’s ECTS, with the exception of the dissertation units.
 All courses are presented in the Postgraduate Studies Prospectus.The diploma dissertation, thesis, research and writing stages are graded with Success / Failure.
 The final grade of the dissertation is registered in the last semester of its elaboration.
 Master level dissertations are calculated qualitatively as Excellent, Very Good, Good, and Failure.

 Graduates can be admitted to Doctoral Programmes.